 While the modern Scandinavian holiday marking the beginning of the Christmas season honors St. Lucy, many of the traditions associated with the day — including bonfires, gingersnaps, saffron-flavored buns, and glogg — were adapted from local pagan Winter Solstice traditions.

 Although Newgrange predates the first phase of Stonehenge by 1000 years, it’s still a pretty ancient Winter Solstice celebration, involving the sun rising through the monument’s iconic stones.

 - Lantern Festival

 Each year, Vancouver’s Secret Lantern Society puts on a Winter Solstice celebration in the form of a Lantern Festival.
-Those participating make their own lantern, take part in a procession, then watch some fire performances.
+Those participating make their own lantern, take part in a procession and then watch some fire performances.

 - Santo Tomas Festival